-- ICHRA—Available as of January 1, 2020, the individual coverage health reimbursement arrangement allows for tax-free reimbursement of benefits for any size business and for any amount.
+- ICHRA—The individual coverage health reimbursement arrangement allows for tax-free reimbursement of benefits for any size business and for any amount.

 - EBHRA—Excepted Benefit HRAs are limited to paying for excepted benefits, like premiums for vision and dental coverage or similar benefits exempt from ACA and other legal requirements.
 These HRAs are only permitted if employees are offered coverage under a group health plan sponsored by the employer.
 Along with ICHRA, these two HRAs are the new kids on the block (and we think they are going to change the employer-sponsored benefits market in a big way!).

 - Standalone HRAs are not required to be tied to a group plan.
 They have a complicated history and can be even more complicated to implement based on tangled federal and state insurance regulations.
 A few common types that still linger around are:

 - Qualified Small Employer HRA—For businesses with less than 50 employees that do not offer a group plan, business owners can set up a QSEHRA for their team to help pay for benefits tax-free.
 Unlike the other standalone HRAs in this list, this small business HRA was created by the 21st Century Cures Act back in 2017 and signed into law by President Obama.
 We believe QSEHRA supersedes the following standalone HRA options in about 99% of situations.

 - Spousal HRA—For employees covered by a spouse’s group plan, a Spousal HRA could reimburse medical expenses but not premiums.